 The central aim of my work, in all its iterations, is to restore individuals and communities to wholeness, to facilitate a felt, conscious experience of reciprocal blessing and interbeing in the great family of Nature.

 I hold terminal degrees in poetry and theology, an undergraduate degree in literary theory and folklore, and am presently a candidate for the PhD in religion.
 I’ve worked over the years as a professional artist, counselor, writer, hospital chaplain, and parish priest, as well as in private practice as a clinical Western herbalist, traditional healer, and spiritual director.
 I am ordained as a priest in both the Episcopal Church, and a solitary monastic.
-I am also ordained in the Ancient Order of Druids in America; I am also a member of The Order of Bards, Ovates, and Druids, and Prior of a vowed, initiatory religious community with deep roots in the Western Mystery Traditions.
+I am also ordained in the Ancient Order of Druids in America; I am also a member of The Order of Bards, Ovates, and Druids, and founding Prior of a vowed, initiatory religious community with deep roots in the Western Mystery Traditions.

 In my work as a teacher, writer, and spiritual guide, I aim to help individuals and communities inhabit new (and often ancient) stories, to experience new depths of listening from the heart, to shed old narratives that are limiting and life-negating, and instead embody fresh stories that empower and facilitate restorative, holistic, and life-giving transformation—for the human community, and for the whole of Nature.

 I wish you all health, connection, and peace.